 - Compliance with a legal obligation.
 This includes when you exercise your legal rights under data protection law, to verify your identity, for the establishment and defence of our legal rights, for activities relating to the prevention, detection and investigation of crime, to conduct credit, fraud prevention and anti-money laundering checks and for compliance with our legal and regulatory responsibilities.

 - Explicit Consent.
-When processing special categories of data about you, for example for our compliance with our legal obligations relating to vulnerable people.
+When processing special categories of data about you, for example for our compliance with our legal obligations relating to vulnerable people, we will gain your consent to process this data.

 Use by credit reference and fraud prevention agencies